Toroidal compactifications of the moduli spaces of Drinfeld modules: Compactifications

 \end{sbpara}

-\begin{sbpara} In \ref{STF}, let $s\in S$ be a point of the Satake compactification such that $t_i(s)=0$ for $i=1,2,3$.
-Then we have neither $t_1|t_2$ nor $t_2|t_1$ at $s$.
+\begin{sbpara} Let $s\in S$ of \ref{STF} be a point of the Satake compactification such that $t_i(s)=0$ for $i=1,2,3$.
+Then by the explicit presentation of the affine ring of $S$ given in \ref{STF}, we have neither $t_1\mid t_2$ nor $t_2\mid t_1$ at $s$.
 Hence the universal generalized Drinfeld module over $(S, \cM^3_T)$ does not satisfy the condition (div) in \ref{strong}.

 \end{sbpara} In the following \ref{Gal1} and \ref{Gal2}, we consider the local monodromy of the universal generalized Drinfeld module at a point of Satake compactification and at a point of a toroidal compactification, respectively.